 The Plan accounts for benefits payable in accordance with the guidance provided by the American Institute of Certified Public Accountants Audit and Accounting Guide, Audits of Employee Benefit Plans.
 This guidance requires that benefits payable to persons who have withdrawn from participation in a defined contribution plan be disclosed in the notes to the financial statements rather than recorded as a liability of the Plan.
-As of June 30, 2023 and 2022, \$13,329 and nil, were owed to participants, respectively.
+As of June 30, 2024 and 2023, \$75,022 and \$13,329, were owed to participants, respectively.